-***All face-to-face training and events are currently postponed until the 31st of May.
-To support businesses remotely, this workshop has been adapted to recreate the experience of our face-to-face training and is now available as an interactive online training session.***
+***All face-to-face training and events are currently postponed until at least the 30th of September – this will be reviewed regularly in line with government guidance.
+To continue to support businesses remotely, this workshop has been adapted to recreate the experience of our face-to-face training and is now available as an interactive online training session.***

 Do your purchasing practices mitigate the risks of modern slavery or do they contribute to creating the environment in which modern slavery can thrive?
 How does your organisation balance the need for ethical purchasing with the drive for positive commercial outcomes?
 Are you taking a comprehensive approach that addresses tensions in your purchasing practices and processes?
 Do your purchasing teams understand how their behaviour can drive suppliers towards unethical practices?